Ultraviolet Spectropolarimetry: on the origin of rapidly rotating B stars: The Science Impact of Polstar

 Since $f_{\rm sdO} / f_{\rm Be}$ is generally small, cross-correlations functions (CCFs) or similar techniques to maximize signal typically by combining information from many lines need to be employed for sdO detection and characterization in Be+sdO binaries.
 CCF techniques were used to find candidate Be+sdO binaries from IUE spectra \citep{Wang2018}, and later to confirm many of these candidates with higher quality HST spectra \citep{Wang2021}.
-Details of this technique can be found in the aforementioned works, and the method is also illustrated in Fig.~\ref{fig:BsdO_synspec}.
-In brief, grids of model sdO spectra (varying the RV and the stellar parameters) are cross-correlated to the observed spectrum.
+Details of this technique can be found in the aforementioned works, and the method is also illustrated in Figure~\ref{fig:BsdO_synspec}.
+In brief, grids of model sdO spectra (varying the RV and the stellar parameters) are cross-correlated to the observed spectrum (after correcting for the broad features of the rapidly rotating B star).
 The template that provides the best fit to the data then describes the stellar properties and velocity of the sdO star at each observed epoch.

 To measure the orbital properties, multiple observations are needed to cover the orbital phase.
-In some cases, the orbital ephemeridies are already known even when a companion has never been directly detected (e.g. $\pi$ Aqr, $\gamma$ Cas).
+In some cases, the orbital ephemeridies are already known even when a companion has never been directly detected (\textit{e.g.,} $\pi$ Aqr, $\gamma$ Cas).
 However, in the general case where no specific prior information about a binary orbit is known, observations spread out over weeks and months are likely to sample a binary orbit.
-In the known Be binaries (both with and without detected sdO companions), orbital periods range between about 30 -- 200 days.
+In the known Be binaries (both with and without detected sdO companions), orbital periods range between a few weeks to a few months.

 With Polstar, we aim to observe a sample of $\sim$140 Be and $\sim$60 Bn stars $\sim$15 times each with high-resolution (R = 30,000) UV spectroscopy.
 For the brightest $\sim$1/3rd of the sample, each observation should have SNR $\gtrsim$300 to enable precise measurements of the sdO properties and velocities at each epoch.
-In the remainder of the sample, a SNR of between $\sim$50 -- 300 can be achieved with reasonable exposure times, which in most cases should be sufficient to detect sdO companions.
+In the remainder of the sample, a SNR of $\sim$50 -- 300 can be achieved with reasonable exposure times, which in most cases should be sufficient to detect sdO companions similar to those already known.
 In these relatively lower SNR spectra, any detected sdO stars can still be characterized by stacking multiple observations, provided that some information about the RV motion of the sdO star can be extracted.